liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 As we have already seen, the `Slice` is a 1:1 processor that separates an input trace into different "slices".
 It takes as input a processor *P* and a function *f*, called the *slicing function*.
 There exists potentially one instance of *P* for each value in the image of *f*.
 We know that the function *f* may return a special value `#`, indicating that no new slice must be created, but that the incoming event must be dispatched to *all* slices.
 In this latter case, a task similar to the `Window` processor can be done: each slice is put in a separate thread, so that it can process the input event in parallel with the others.

-### Pre-emptive Pulling
+### Preemptive Pulling

-A second strategy consists of continuously <!--\index{pre-emptive pulling} pulling-->pulling<!--/i--> for new outputs on a processor *P*, and storing these events in a queue.
+A second strategy consists of continuously <!--\index{preemptive pulling} pulling-->pulling<!--/i--> for new outputs on a processor *P*, and storing these events in a queue.
 When a downstream processor *P'* calls *P*'s `pull()` method, the next event is simply popped from that queue, rather than being computed on-the-fly.
 If *P'* is running in a different thread from the process that polls *P*, each can compute a new event at the same time.

 The following figure shows the processing of an event when done in a sequential manner.
 A call to `pull()` on *Q* results in a pull on *P*, which produces some output event *e*.
 This event is then processed by *Q*, which produces some other output *e'*.
 If *TP* and *TQ* correspond to the computation times of *P* and *Q*, respectively, then the total time to fetch each event from *Q* is their sum, *TP* + *TQ*.

-{@img ppull-sequential.png}{Sequence diagram where no pre-emptive occurs.}{.6}
+{@img ppull-sequential.png}{Sequence diagram where no preemptive occurs.}{.6}

-On the contrary, the following figure shows the same process, with pre-emptive pulling on *P* occurring in a separate thread.
+On the contrary, the following figure shows the same process, with preemptive pulling on *P* occurring in a separate thread.
 One can see that in this case, *P* produces a new output event while *Q* is busy doing its computation on the previous one.
 The first output event still takes *TP* + *TQ* time units to be produced, but later ones can be retrieved in max{*TP*, *TQ*}.

-{@img ppull-sequential.png}{Sequence diagram where W performs pre-emptive pulling on *P* in a separate thread.}{.6}
+{@img ppull-sequential.png}{Sequence diagram where W performs preemptive pulling on *P* in a separate thread.}{.6}

-In a manner similar to the `NonBlockingProcessor`, pre-emptive pulling is enabled by enclosing a group of processors inside a `PullGroup`.
+In a manner similar to the `NonBlockingProcessor`, preemptive pulling is enabled by enclosing a group of processors inside a `PullGroup`.
 This processor behaves like a `GroupProcessor`: a set of connected processors can be added to the group, and this group can then be manipulated, piped and copied as if it were a single "black box".
 The difference is that a call to the `start()` method of a `PullGroup` creates a new thread where the repeated polling of its outputs occurs.
 To avoid needlessly producing too many events that are not retrieved by downstream calls to `pull()`, the polling stops when the queue reaches a predefined size; polling resumes when some events of that queue are finally pulled.
 As with the other constructs presented in this paper, the `PullGroup` takes into account the possibility that no thread is available; in such a case, output events are computed only upon request, like the regular `GroupProcessor`.

 In our analysis of computing time, we can see that the speed gain is maximized when *TP* = *TQ*; otherwise, either *P* produces events faster than *Q* can consume them (*TP* < *TQ*), or *Q* wastes time waiting for the output of *P* (*TQ* > *TP*).
 Therefore, an important part of using this strategy involves breaking a processor graph into connected regions of roughly equal computing load.